 With temperatures soon to rise across the United States, homeowners should be making an appointment with their local heating, ventilation, and air conditioning (HVAC) contractor.

 Billy Wardlaw, the senior operations manager at Mynd Management, recommends property owners schedule this maintenance annually.
-A visit that costs between $250 and $350 can extend the life of a system and put off the HVAC replacement, which can run from $4,000-$7,000, for a few years to up to 10 years.
+A visit that costs between $250 and $350 can extend the life of a system and put off replacing the system, which can run from $4,000-$7,000, for a up to 10 years.

 HVAC maintenance checklist